jorgecarleitao/arrow2/guide/src/high_level.md

 # }
 ```

-There is a many to one relationship between `DataType` and an Array (i.e. a physical representation).
+There is a many-to-one relationship between `DataType` and an Array (i.e. a physical representation).
 The relationship is the following:

 | `DataType`            | `PhysicalType`            |
 |-----------------------|---------------------------|